You’ve made the decision.

 At a minimum they’ll need a level 3 personal training qualification to train you, and they shouldn’t be offering personal training without one.

-If you do decided to reduced costs and get a low priced personal trainer in East Lancashire then be aware that they may have cut corners to offer those low prices.
+If you do decided to reduced costs and get a low priced fitness coach then be aware that they may have cut corners to offer those low prices.

 Are they just a “general” trainer or are they specialised in a certain niche?